biaslab/biaslab-hugo/content/project/probabilistic-hearing-loss-compensation.md

 ## Problem Statement

-Hearing loss is a problem that affects millions of people, and each hearing loss is unique.
-For those people wearing a hearing aid to compensate for their hearing loss, each person also has his or her own preferred hearing aid settings.
-Therefore, it is hard to find the best setting for each individual, especially when problems often arise in the field.
+Hearing loss is a problem that affects millions of people.
+In order to alleviate the problem, many patients wear hearing aids that contain audio processing algorithms with lots of tuning parameters.
+Since hearing loss profiles are unique for each individual, it is hard to find the best hearing aid settings for a given patient, especially when unforeseen hearing problems may arise in-the-field.

-We aim to automate hearing aid algorithm design, and argue that a proper hearing aid design agent (HADA) should:
+We aim to automate hearing aid algorithm design under in-situ conditions and argue that a proper **hearing aid design agent** (HADA) should be able to support the following tasks:

-- describe hearing aid design as a personalized process;
+- describe in-situ hearing aid design as a personalized incremental tuning process;
-- decide what signal processing circuit to use for hearing loss compensation;
+- decide which signal processing circuit to use for hearing loss compensation;
-- estimate tuning parameters of the signal processing algorthm;
+- estimate the tuning parameters of a given signal processing algorithm;
-- evaluate the performance of one signal processing algorithm relative to an alternative.
+- evaluate the performance of a given signal processing algorithm relative to an alternative algorithm.

 ## Methods and Solution Proposal

-From a hearing aid, the HADA collects the signal input and compensation gain, and labels these input-gain pairs with a patient evaluation.
-A positive evaluation triggers parameter learning, while a negative evaluation sends a new parameter setting to the hearing aid, starting a new listening trial.
-This way, hearing aid design becomes an always-on process of consecutive trials.
-The HADA is illustrated in the figure below.
-From the HADA, a trial parameter setting is sent to the hearing aid.
-The user then offers direct feedback (thumbs up or down) on the perceived audio.
-In response to positive feedback, the HADA updates its state-of knowledge about preferred parameters from the training data (the current input-gain pair).
+The architecture of our proposed solution method is sketched in Fig.1.
+Under in-situ conditions, HADA receives both a HA module's input ($s_k$) and output signals (the gain $g_k$).
+Moreover, once in a while, HADA receives a thumbs-up or thumbs-down appraisal from the patient.
+A positive patient evaluation triggers HADA to execute an incremental update of the distribution over hearing aid parameters (i.e., it updates $p(\theta|D)$), while a negative evaluation prompts HADA to send alternative parameter settings ($\hat \theta$) to the hearing aid, thus starting a new listening trial.
+Note that in this way, hearing aid design becomes an always-on learning process of consecutive trials.
+The challenge for HADA is to learn to propose _interesting_ alternative HA algorithms whenever the patient is unhappy about his current listening experience.
+We used a fully Bayesian approach to infer both the signal processing algorithm, the HA parameter settings, the performance evaluation task and for deciding the next best alternative algorithm.

 <img src="/img/projects/PHLC/PHLC-architecture.png" width="500px">

 ## Results

-In order to illustrate the process of personalized hearing aid design, we simulated the signal processing, parameter estimation and relative model comparison tasks of the HADA.
+In order to illustrate the process of personalized in-situ hearing aid design, we simulated HADA's execution of the signal processing, parameter estimation and model comparison tasks.

-For signal processing, the HADA inferred a personalized amplification gain, based on an input signal and a description (model) of a patient-specific hearing loss.
-The results show for a piecewise linear hearing loss (in the log-power domain) with a hearing threshold at 45 [dB HL], and a recruitment threshold at 90 [dB HL], for a single (arbitrary) frequency band, are plotted below.
-Here, the dashed line represents the input sound level, and the solid line the compensation gain.
-This signal processing result exhibits the behaviour of a dynamic range compressor.
+For the **signal processing** task, we challenged HADA to infer a personalized hearing loss compensation algorithm, based on a received audio signal (by the HA microphones) and a generative probabilistic hearing loss model.
+The results are plotted below for a piecewise linear hearing loss model (in the log-power domain) in a single (arbitrary) frequency band, with a hearing threshold at 45 [dB HL], and a recruitment threshold at 90 [dB HL].
+Here, the dashed line represents the input sound level, and the solid line the inferred compensation gain.
+We notice that HADA is able to generate a signal processing algorithm that exhibits the behaviour of a dynamic range compressor.

 <img src="/img/projects/PHLC/SP.png" width="500px">

-For parameter estimation, a more complex latent hearing loss function was approximated from training data.
-The training data were generated from signal processing on the latent model itself.
-The approximating function was again a piecewise-linear hearning loss model.
-The figure below shows an appealing fit of the approximate model (solid curve) to the latent model (dash-dotted curve), and suggests that the hearing loss model can be learned from audio data.
+For the **parameter estimation** task, the challenge for HADA was to learn the parameters for a HA module with given piecewise-linear hearing loss model.
+We used a complex latent hearing loss model to generate a training data set for the HA module's input and output signals.
+The figure below shows a close fit between the piecewise-linear model (solid curve) to the complex latent model (dash-dotted curve).
+Thus we found that an appropriate hearing loss model (and algorithm) can be learned straight from audio data.

 <img src="/img/projects/PHLC/PE_fit.png" width="500px">

-For model comparison, we evaluated the performance difference (Bayes factor) between a model with and without a distortion-limiting gain restriction.
-On the training data, the model _with_ gain restriction strongly outperforms the simpler but restrictionless model, by 16.7 [dHart].
-This model comparison example illustrates that the Bayes factor can be used as a model-agnostic comparison metric.
+For **model comparison**, HADA was tasked to evaluate the performance of an alternative hearing loss compensation algorithm relative to a reference algorithm.
+The alternative algorithm contained a mechanism that limits distortion on the inferred gains.
+The reference algorithm did not contain this mechanism.
+HADA estimated the **Bayes Factor** between both algorithms, based on a given training set of input-gain signal pairs.
+The alternative algorithm ourperformed the reference algorithm by 16.7 [dB].
+This example illustrates that the Bayes factor can be used as a performance metric for competing audio processing algorithms.

 ### Reference